Fine Art, Installation Art, Theater, STEM

 BubbleMania! with Doug Rougeux for K-8, 45-50 minutes indoors only

 The Science of why bubbles pop and do not pop.
-Including Vivid demonstrations of Gravity, Surface tension, and Evaporation with Soap Bubbles Bigger than your head.
-The Art of Sculpture with bubbles linked together to make an Ice cream cone, a Flying Saucer, Disco Ball and others.
-For K-3 the assembly includes Shapes and the Story of Bubba Betty and their baby bubble Buffy staring a young bubble.
+Including Vivid demonstrations with grade appropriete language about Gravity, Surface tension, and Evaporation with small, medium and Big Big Soap Bubbles choreographed to Big Band Music.
+Sculpture “Pop Art” with bubbles and snow white fog used together to make an Ice cream cone, a Flying Saucer, Disco Ball and others.
+For K-3 the assembly includes lessons on Shapes and the Story of Bubba Betty and their baby bubble Buffy staring a young bubble.

 BubbleCircus! with Doug Rougeux for K-8, 45-50 minutes outdoors or inside

-A one person Circus telling the story of a silly kid who read how to Juggle, learned Magic, studied Mime and Theater in College, saw the Nation as a Ringling Bros.
+A one person Circus using Circus Arts to illustrate the story of a silly kid who read how to Juggle, learned Magic, studied Mime and Theater in College, toured the nation as a Ringling Bros.
 Circus Clown and then became the BubbleMan and Bubbled the World from Mumbai to Mexico to Montreal.

 Nels Ross’ gravity-defying arts-in-education programs promote character education, wellness, math, science, reading, and fun!

 Nels provides several popular performances that blend physical theater, variety arts, humor, music, and a theme.
 Teachers, students, and others consistently give these programs rave reviews.
 Study guides provide curriculum connections for the arts, language, physical education, social studies, math, and science.
 Also, programs can include workshops and be adapted to highlight specific goals or concepts.